A system of

 False

-The proportion of a state’s population in jail is often referred to as the jail rate.
+The proportion of a state’s population in jail is often referred to as

 True